Prag8855/aab/content/guides/kontist-review.md

 You can see how much you have, and how much you owe the *[[Finanzamt]]*.
 That's all.

 You can't see how much you made last month, or last year.
 If your income varies a lot, this information is really important.
 Most accounting software shows you this.
 [Holvi](/out/holvi) is a business bank that shows this information.
-[Lexoffice](/out/lexoffice)'s reports are much better.
+[Lexware Office](/out/lexoffice)'s reports are much better.

 ### Exporting your data